Verdenroz/finance-query/server/README.md

 # finance-query-server

-HTTP REST API and WebSocket server for financial data.
+HTTP REST API, WebSocket, and GraphQL server for financial data.
 Built on the [finance-query](https://crates.io/crates/finance-query) library.

 A hosted version is available at [finance-query.com](https://finance-query.com).
+For AI agent integration, see the [MCP server](../finance-query-mcp/README.md).

 ## Running